Ask Krrish Contact Us

 A Profile defines a user's baseline permissions and access settings.
 Every user in Salesforce must be assigned exactly one Profile.

 Limitation: Profiles are broad and apply to all users assigned to them.
-Customization can lead to "profile sprawl" if many unique permission sets are needed.
+Customization can lead to "profile sprawl" if many unique permission combinations are needed.

 Permission Sets extend a user's functional access without changing their profile.
 A user can have multiple Permission Sets assigned to them.

-- Granular Permissions: Provide additional object, field, user, and tab permissions.
+• Granular Permissions: Provide additional object, field, user, and tab permissions on top of the profile.

-- Additive Model: Permissions in a Permission Set are always additive.
-They grant access; they cannot restrict access granted by a Profile.
+• Additive Model: Permissions in a Permission Set are always additive — they grant access but cannot restrict access granted by a Profile.

-Best Practice: Salesforce recommends using a "minimum access" profile (e.g., "Standard User" or a custom clone with minimal permissions) and then granting additional permissions via Permission Sets.
-This simplifies administration and makes it easier to manage user access.
+Best Practice: Use a "minimum access" profile and grant additional permissions via Permission Sets.
+This simplifies administration and makes user access easier to manage and audit.

 3. Data Access (OWD, Role Hierarchy, Sharing Rules)